|

 Kind Planet Preparing For Disaster

-Companion Animals in your family, highlighting identifying markings.
+Animals in your family, highlighting identifying markings.
 The pictures should be put in your emergency pack.
-Temporary Restraints Because Dogs can sometimes slip out of collars, harnesses can assist in restraining a ... in your emergency kit.
-If it is necessary to keep medications refrigerated, have a chemical ice pack ready in your freezer and a ice chest for storage as a part of your pack ...
+Temporary Restraints Because Dogs can sometimes slip out of collars, harnesses can assist in ... keep medications refrigerated, have a chemical ice pack ready in your freezer and a ice chest for storage as a part of your pack.
+If you care for Rabbits, pack an extra thermometer, baby aspirin ...

 kindplanet.org